Giacomo Torelli: Accomplishments

-Torelli's most significant innovation was the Pole and Chariot system of stage machinery, consisting of sub-stage trolleys connected by ropes to a central drum, that allowed multiple flats to be changed quickly in full view of the audience in a highly co-ordinated manner by a single assistant under the stage, rather than slowly by a crew of as many as sixteen stage hands.
+Torelli's most significant innovation was the Pole and Chariot system of stage machinery, consisting of sub-stage trolleys connected by ropes to a central drum, that allowed multiple flats to be changed quickly in full view of the audience in a highly coordinated manner by a single assistant under the stage, rather than slowly by a crew of as many as sixteen stagehands.
 This not only saved labour, amongst other things, but also created spectacular scenic effects, the popularity of which led to a notable increase in the number of set changes per opera.
 Torelli also designed machinery for flying characters around the stage, mimicking weather effects, and so on, and was nicknamed the 'grand stregone' (great magician).

 Torelli brought the one-point-perspective set to its apogee with designs that revelled in a use of perspective that drew the eye to the horizon and beyond: the theatre stage seemed to extend to infinity.
 Despite this apparent obsession with the infinite, however, Torelli also brought 'closed' space to the stage.
 Interior scenes became more common and were often quite shallow.
 His innovations in stage machinery allowed not only stage flats to be changed, but also the borders of the sky.
 This allowed an interchange between interior and exterior sets, and Torelli would often alternate between open and enclosed sets to create a new sense of rhythm in the visual aspect of opera.
-His experimentation with different types of stage space were not limited to the contrast between interior and exterior either.
+His experimentation with different types of stage spaces was not limited to the contrast between interior and exterior either.
 Torelli would often delimit the foreground of an exterior set with a structure such as a hill or a fountain, allowing the audience only glimpses of the background perspective.

 When the Petit-Bourbon was demolished in 1660 for the eastward expansion of the Louvre, Vigarani managed to acquire Torelli's stage machines; he destroyed them rather than install them in his new Salle des Machines in the Palais des Tuileries, but Torelli's drawings survived and were reproduced in Diderot's Encyclopédie under the article "Machines du Théâtre" in 1772.
 Torelli is also thought to have been the anonymous author of a severe critique of Vigarani's theatre at the Tuileries, Reflessioni sopra la fabrica del nuovo teatro.